 This meal reminds me of a lot of my One Pan Cheeseburger Pasta meal that takes about 20 minutes to make.
 It also has the flavor of my homemade Eel Sauce.

-Serve alongside with a delicious salad and a loaf of my Copycat Cheesecake Factory Honey Wheat Bread.
+Serve alongside a delicious salad and a loaf of my Copycat Cheesecake Factory Honey Wheat Bread.

 Sticky Mongolian Beef